mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The situation deteriorated further when the Imperium decided to build another naval base near Quar, which flanked Zhodani acquisitions in the Querion subsector.
 The Consulate protested such antagonism, fearing what might happen to the vulnerable spur if caught in a strategic pincer between two major fleet facilities.
 Seeing Quar as the more significant threat, the Zhodani staged a belligerent incident near the system that unintentionally led to the Fourth Frontier War.

-Increasingly concerned by the nearly completed fleet facilities around Entrope, the Sword Worlds used the pretext of the Fourth Frontier War to launch an all- out assault on the world, supported morally by their Zhodani allies.
+Increasingly concerned by the nearly completed fleet facilities around Entrope, the Sword Worlds used the pretext of the Fourth Frontier War to launch an all-out assault on the world, supported morally by their Zhodani allies.
 The surprise attack destroyed the base before its defences could be brought online.
 Flushed with success, the Sword Worlds fleet continued on to conquer the rest of the Entropic Worlds.

 Suffering significant losses from the attack, the Darrian Navy was forced to withdraw from the Entropic Worlds, abandoning the outflanked penal colony on Torment in the process.
 Later reconnaissance revealed the penal installation to be empty, the fate of prisoners housed within unknown.
 Shortly afterwards, a spate of vicious pirate attacks was launched on merchant shipping and supply lines deep within the Confederation, which prevented a Darrian counterattack from relieving annexed worlds before peace was signed between the Imperium and the Zhodani.